bromlu/Pyzzle/README.md

 | :------: | :--------: | :-----: | :-----: |
 | ```void play(int GameObjectIndex)``` | The index the game object is at | *None* | Cycles through the sprite sheet from left to right |

+A quick breakdown of how animations work in our game engine.

+If you want to animate a sprite, you need to load up a sprite sheet with each stage of the animation on it.
+Make sure that every frame of a given animation appears on one line.
+You set the initial frame to be displayed with the Sprite engine, but in order to animate you need to add an animation with the addAnimation function.
+This animation just consists of the Y coordinate of the sprite sheet that the animation appears at, when you call play on a given animation, it cycles through all X coordinates and then loops around to the beginning.

 ### Audio

 - *TODO*